I don’t know if this post is about my daughter’s hidden disabilities or her artistic process. Maybe it’s about both.

 The crowning glory of her creation?
 Gold glitter sprinkled everywhere.

 By the next day, the glitter had migrated to the front steps.
 Outside.
 That evening, I could see the scalloped lines on the facing of each cement step where the rain had washed glitter from the welcome mat down toward the front sidewalk.
-It made me giggle.
+It made me giggle then.

-I was in the basement last night, thinking I would tidy up before we hosted a playdate today.
+A few days later, I was in the basement, thinking I would tidy up before we hosted a play date the next day.
 I was assailed by such a paradoxical emotional dichotomy that I gave up and went to bed.

 You see, the glitter was overwhelming.